f4exb/sdrangel/plugins/feature/vorlocalizer/readme.md

 <h3>4: Round robin turn time</h3>

 Available VOR demodulator channels are allocated to service the selected VORs on the map and displayed in the VOR table (B).
 There could be less available channels than the number of VORs to service in which case the channel(s) of the same device can be used to service VORs in turn in a round robin fashion.
 This sets the time in seconds dedicated to each turn.
-More details on channels allocation agorithm is given in (7).
+More details on channels allocation algorithm is given in (7).

 <h3>5: Round robin turn time progress</h3>